-- EOC activated on 03/06/2020 - Documented and/or fulfilled resource requests (NEW) - Initial EOC Briefing conducted on 3/10/2020 - Medical Coordination Center planning begin 3/13/2020 - EOC Operations Briefing scheduled for 3/17/2020 - Press conference on 3/16/19 - Participated in the Dallas County EOC Briefing to ensure consistency and situational awareness of information.
-(NEW) - Critical infrastructure partner call scheduled for 3/18/2020 (NEW)
+- EOC activated on 03/06/2020 - Documented and/or fulfilled resource requests - Initial EOC Briefing conducted on 3/10/2020 - Medical Coordination Center planning begin 3/13/2020 - EOC Operations Briefing scheduled for 3/17/2020 - Press conference on 3/16/19 - Participated in the Dallas County EOC Briefing to ensure consistency and situational awareness of information. - Critical infrastructure partner call scheduled for 3/18/2020 - Stakeholders are continuing to meet daily and throughout the day.
+Additional partners are being asked to collaborate within the EOC so efficiencies and improved coordination will occur.
+This includes various county agencies and county partners, associations, elected officials and private sector partners. - Manage expectations among elected officials and community partners. - Staffing the Operations Section position - Planning Section position - Logistics Section position - Deputy Logistics Section Chief (NEW) - EOC Safety Officer position - Providing administrative support to the EOC - Advising EM Commissioners on actions taken in response to COVID-19 - Coordinate with state HSEMD on improved resource allocation and communication and overall liaison work with the SEOC - Distribution of information for public assistance following the Presidential Declaration.